 We look to our external and internal environments for inspiration, wisdom, and guidance.
 Finding our place in nature is both fun and healthy.

-It is important to us that your son/boy says “Yes” to the experience.
-We’ve found that it can often be detrimental to the boy and the group when brought to an overnight experience against their will.
+It is important to us that your child says “Yes” to the experience.
+We’ve found that it can often be detrimental to the child and the group when brought to an experience against their will.

-That said, it is not uncommon for a boy/teen to initially resist an experience proposed by their parent or guardian.
-In this case, our staff team is always willing to hop on a call to chat with you and/or your son about Journeymen, the experience, and answer any questions/concerns they might have before making a decision.
+That said, it is not uncommon for a teen to initially resist an experience proposed by their parent or guardian.
+In this case, our staff team is always willing to hop on a call to chat with you and/or your child about Journeymen + One Village, the experience, and answer any questions/concerns they might have before making a decision.

-We’ve found that once a boy has a better understanding of what he’s committing to and who he’ll be engaging with – he is much more empowered to make an informed decision that is in his overall best interest.
+We’ve found that once youth have a better understanding of what they’re committing to and who he’ll be engaging with – they are much more empowered to make an informed decision that is in their overall best interest.

 Not a problem!
 We do our best to accommodate each family’s needs and, with enough notice,can try to find any items that you might need for the experience.
 We have also teamed up with the WTA (Washington Trails Association) and on occasion have access to their lending ‘Gear Library’.

 - 1 in 3 young men have no positive male figure

 - Boys with no role model are 2x as likely to turn to crime

 - 1 out of 3 boys say they lack a sense of identity

 - Boys are 3.5x more likely to commit suicide than girls